walkjivefly/unfork/README.md

 =========

 A little script to (attempt) to unfork (get off) a forked blockchain.
-It’s designed to be used on your VPS or with a linux wallet.
+It was designed to be used with the Crown blockchain on your VPS or with a linux wallet.
+There are now customised versions for several different coins which you might run on a Blcoknet servicenode.

 It does two things:

 * Checks whether your node/wallet is on the same chain as the explorer.
 * Optionally executes the appropriate commands to get you back on the same chain as the explorer.